Master of Business Administration

 Become a Chartered Manager- We have embedded the Chartered Management Institute’s (CMI) Level 7 Diploma in Strategic Leadership and Management into our programme.
 Students can opt to gain this qualification automatically at graduation meaning they can become a Chartered Manager through the exemption route (additional costs to the CMI apply).
 We are the only MBA in Northern Ireland to offer this professional accreditation.

 Networking - Our students have many opportunities to build their networks, both during, and after the course via events, conferences and guest talks.
-All students are members of the MBA Association of Ireland providing a range of events and inter-university competitions.

 Flexible completion points - Ulster University's Executive MBA allows you to have the flexibility and choice over your learning.
 Should your circumstances change, you have the option to exit with a postgraduate certificate or postgraduate diploma.